 Some investors will have a burning desire to fight social injustice through the investment choices they make, for instance, while others will want to make investments that reflect their religious beliefs.

 No matter what type of investor you are, mutual funds that share your values can be an excellent place to allow your money to work for you, while it also helps create the world you are hoping to live in.
+Most young investors entering the market today are burdened with student loans and are often looking to invest as a means to lay off those loans.

 SRI investors believe they will find investment products with strong performance and measurable returns.
 SRI analysts collect and report business practices for their industry by country policies and practices that affect society and politics.